What to know about Spain's proposed digital nomad visa

 Some of the most well-known currently-available options are the digital nomad visa schemes offered by Croatia, Estonia, and Hungary.
 And schemes like this are becoming way more commonplace and accessible across the planet—Indonesia recently proposed a lengthy 5-year digital nomad visa!

 These visas allow remote workers to live and work abroad safely and legally, and lots of nations are allowing long-term visitors to take advantage of their perks.

-Currently, the Spanish government are finalizing the details of their soon-to-be-released digital nomad visa… so if you want to work remotely in the alluring land of siestas and fiestas, that’ll soon be a feasible option.
+Currently, the Spanish government is finalizing the details of their soon-to-be-released digital nomad visa… so if you want to work remotely in the alluring land of beautiful beaches, sunny weather and delicious paella , that’ll soon be a feasible option.

 Because Spain is one of the best countries in Europe for remote workers, this is a pretty exciting prospect.
 So in this guide, we’ve brought you everything you need to know about Spain’s digital nomad visa—we’ve covered facts and figures on fees, documents, who can apply, how long it’s valid for, and plenty more.